Posted: May 16, 2008, 4 a.m. EST

-To increase your chances of finding your rabbit before it gets into something you’d rather be left alone (like your wallpaper, rug, wood paneling or electrical cords), here’s a look at the areas of the home most rabbits find most irresistible.
+To increase your chances of finding your rabbit before he gets into something you’d rather be left alone (like your wallpaper, rug, wood paneling or electrical cords), here’s a look at the areas of the home most rabbits find most irresistible.

 It’s Curtains For Them!

 If you recall from your childhood games of hide-and-seek, what better way to instantly disappear from a room than going behind a curtain?
-(Preferably a floor-length one at that — ever have your hide-and-seek location given away by your feet peeking out beneath a 3⁄4-length curtain?).
+(Preferably a floor-length one at that — ever have your hide-and-seek location given away by your feet peeking out beneath a 3/4-length curtain?).
 Rabbits love to hide, too, and places they can burrow in or behind are preferable.
 Curtains to a pet rabbit are like stalks of hay to a wild rabbit as far as hiding goes — and sometimes just as taste-bud tempting.

 What Lurks Beneath The Bed

-If you see your rabbit hop under your bed and are thoroughly perplexed when it seemingly disappears for good in the darkness (even after a good search with a flashlight), take a closer look at the mattress bottom.
+If you see your rabbit hop under your bed and are thoroughly perplexed when he seemingly disappears for good in the darkness (even after a good search with a flashlight), take a closer look at the mattress bottom.
 My rabbit loved to burrow into the bed’s white underlining.
 Like a butterfly in its cocoon, he evidently found the material used to cover the mattress board quite snugly, and a perfect place for a nap.

-The problem with this scenario, besides the big hole in the mattress lining, is that the rabbit can catch a toenail on the material and/or become entangled in it if it crawls too deep into its meshy tunnel, causing panic.
+The problem with this scenario, besides the big hole in the mattress lining, is that the rabbit can catch a toenail on the material and/or become entangled in it if he crawls too deep into this meshy tunnel, causing panic.
 If your rabbit discovers this hideaway, repair the lining if it has a hole in it or retighten it if it hangs low to the ground due to your rabbit’s weight and burrowing.
 And block your rabbit’s access to the bed, because chances are good that your bunny will revisit this area if given the opportunity.

 Tables & Chairs, Oh My!